 When you sell your principal residence, you can exclude up to \$250,000 of gain (\$500,000 for married couples filing jointly) if you meet certain tests.
 Gain that qualifies for exclusion will also be excluded from the 3.8% NIIT.
-(See Case Study 6 on page 10.)
+(See page 11.)
 To support an accurate tax basis, maintain thorough records, including information on your original cost and subsequent improvements, reduced by any casualty losses and depreciation claimed based on business use.
 Warning: Gain that's allocable to a period of "nonqualified" use generally isn't excludable.